MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 1. Hover over any editable canvas area, then select the **flex container** component from the component panel.

-1. After adding the flex container, add components like button and text to it and create a group of components.
-Styling and configure the flex container by adding a background image and/or changing its flex properties.
+Add components like [button](add-button.md) and [text](add-text.md) to your flex container to create a group of components.

+You can also style and configure the flex container by adding a [background image](add-image.md) and changing its [flex properties](#flex-properties).

 ## Edit a flex container

-After a flex container control is added, selecting the flex container control will open the properties bar where you can configure its properties.
+After a flex container control is added, select the flex container control to open the properties bar to configure your flex properties.

+### Flex properties

 | **Property** | **Description** |
 |-------------------------|-------------------------|